jD91mZM2/minttp/README_template.md

 ## Usage

 Don't actually use it, please.
-This isn't meant to replace existing libraries...
-It's just a test!
+I mean, if you don't REALLY need minimality.
+Maybe some openssl mismatch or whatever...
+Then sure!
+But this generally is meant as a test and not to replace anything.
+It's not even hosted on cargo!
 Apart from that, it's simple to use.
 <details>